UKHomeOffice/cicdworkshop/readme.md

-#CICD workshop for Infra team
+#CICD workshop for Infra team.